Your baby's development

 Your womb will begin to get bigger more quickly and you will really begin to look pregnant.
 You may feel hungrier than before – try to stick to a sensible, balanced diet, and make sure you know what foods to avoid.

 Not everybody gets stretch marks, but if you do develop them they will probably start becoming noticeable when you're around 22 to 24 weeks pregnant.
 They may appear on your stomach, breasts and thighs.
-At first they look red and then fade to a silvery grey.
+At first they look red, then fade to a silvery grey.
 Your breasts may start to leak a little pre-milk – this is normal.

 Tips for 21-24 weeks pregnant